Tractable Post-Selection Maximum Likelihood Inference for the Lasso: Maximum Likelihood Estimation for the Lasso

-However, an important way in which the lasso selection event differs from the one described in Section \ref{sec:selectedMeans} is that when a single coordinate of $s$ is changed, the thresholds for all other variables change.
+However, an important way in which the Lasso selection event differs from the one described in Section \ref{sec:selectedMeans} is that when a single coordinate of $s$ is changed, the thresholds for all other variables change.
 Thus, in order for a single coordinate of $\eta$ to change its sign, all other variables must be in positions that allow for that.
-This often makes sign changes impossible for the standard Gibbs sampler.

 In order to explore the entire sample space (and sign combinations) we propose a delayed rejection Metropolis-Hastings algorithm \citep{tierney1999some, mira2001metropolis}.
 The algorithm works by attempting to take a Gibbs step for each selected variable in turn.
 If the proposed Gibbs step for the $j$th variable satisfies the constraints induced by the selection event then the proposal is accepted.
 Otherwise, we keep the proposal for the $j$th variable and make a global proposal for all selected variables keeping their signs fixed.
-Keeping the signs fixed in the second proposal ensures that the proposal will satisfy the selection constraints.
 We use the notation:

 At some arbitrary iteration $t$, our sampler first makes the draw